A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L4--L5: Vision of Proactive and Generative Data Agent

 \section{L4--L5: Vision of Proactive and Generative Data Agent}

-While current research is actively exploring the transition from L2 to L3, the realms of L4 and L5 represent the forward-looking vision for data agents.
-These future levels are expected by a profound shift from conditional, task-driven autonomy to proactive self-governance and, ultimately, generative innovation.
-As we look ahead, it is crucial to envision not only what these data agents are expected to be capable of but also the fundamental capabilities that enable their evolution.
+While current research explores the L2-to-L3 transition, L4 and L5 represent vision for data agents, marking a profound shift from conditional, task-driven autonomy to proactive self-governance and ultimately generative innovation.
+Looking forward, it is crucial to envision not only the capabilities these agents are expected to achieve but also essential advancements that enable their evolution.